Skip to main content

 • system: This is the default location for storing the libvirt.img file (that contains the XML definitions for VMs.

-• The users can over-ride any of these settings if so desired when creating individual VMs but for most users, the defaults are a good option.
+• Users can override any of these settings if they desire, when creating individual VMs.
+However, for most users the defaults are a good option.

 • All these shares have a default Use Cache setting of prefer.
 Having VM files (particularly disk images) on the cache will give much better performance than having them on an array drive.